Rentcharge: Estate rentcharges

 These are, thus, still a means of paying for/requiring desirable upkeep, such as ancillary communal maintenance and shared infrastructure.
 Within the UK, the regulation surrounding potential abuses (known as "fleecehold") has not kept pace with developments in the housing sector, but the government has consulted on potential reforms.

-As to leasehold land (such as apartments), ground rent is the equivalent of the feudal-style of rentcharge; service charge is the equivalent of the estate rentcharge.
+As to leasehold land (such as flats), ground rent is the equivalent of the feudal-style of rentcharge; service charge is the equivalent of the estate rentcharge.